-Photoshop offers a number of different ways to do things.
+Adobe Photoshop offers a number of different ways to do things.
 When it comes to lightening a photo (or darkening for that matter) there are several different ways you can do it.
-Three of the easiest and most effective methods are shown in this tutorial.
+Three of the easiest and most effective methods of improving an image are shown in this tutorial.

-Here is a look at the sample photo we’ll be using throughout this article:
+Here is a look at the sample photo we’ll be editing throughout this article:

 1. Use an Exposure Adjustment Layer

-One of the most basic ways to lighten a photo is use an exposure adjustment layer to increase the exposure.
+One of the most basic ways to lighten an underexposed photo or image in Adobe Photoshop is to use an exposure adjustment layer to increase the exposure while editing.
 To add one simply click on the icon shown below.

-The exposure adjustment layer gives you 3 sliders that you can work with: exposure, offset, and gamma correction.
+The exposure adjustment layer gives you 3 sliders that you can work with to alter the original image: exposure, offset, and gamma correction.
 Move the exposure slider to the right to lighten the photo.

 The offset slider will impact the shadow areas of the photo.
 Move the slider to the right to lighten the shadows.
 The gamma slider will impact the mid-tones of the photo.
 Unlike the first two sliders, with the gamma slider you will move it to the left to lighten.